canopas/swiftui-animations-examples/README.md

 Copyright 2022 Canopas Software LLP

 Licensed under the Apache License, Version 2.0 (the "License");
-you may not use this file except in compliance with the License.
+You won't be using this file except in compliance with the License.
 You may obtain a copy of the License at

    http://www.apache.org/licenses/LICENSE-2.0